To state the obvious, this – Liver Channel Cold Stagnation – definitely refers to the Liver channel and is caused by

 It also has a tendency to ‘descend‘ symptoms, in the same way as heat makes symptoms ascend, but in the opposite direction.

-So here the pain is usually in the lower abdomen, which is where the Liver Channel is said to be ‘distributed’ or round the sexual organs.
-Whereas heat speeds up Blood circulation, Cold can lead to stagnation of Blood, then pain.
+So here the pain is usually in the lower abdomen, which is where the Liver Channel is said to be ‘distributed’, or round the sexual organs.

-Hence the improvement from heat, which can come from hot compresses, warm hot water bottles, warm drinks, and so on, including a hot bath.
+Hence the improvement from heat, which can come from hot compresses, warm or hot water bottles, warm drinks, and so on, including a hot bath.
 Acupuncture needles with moxa on them or round their base can get right down to the acupuncture point which needs help, and warm it.

 Disperse the Cold and calm the Liver.
 Moxa is excellent for this!